kth-gt/cb2442/lab/b2/readme.md

 Welcome to the second computer exercise in bioinformatics!
 In the previous bioinformatics lab, we learned about the epidemic of unknown bacteria.
 We have found genes in their recently sequenced genomes, and we saw how to use Blast to compare genes to databases in different ways.
 Today we will start off again by finding genes, but only of a particular kind: ribosomal RNA (rRNA) genes.
 Ribosomal rRNA is often used for identifying unknown bacteria at a species-level.
 Go to the [BioToolsBooklet](../biotoolsbooklet.md) and find a tool for identifying rRNA genes.
 Run your bacterial genome through it.

 **Q1** How many rRNA genes did you find?
-What subunit of the rRNA are they (last column)?
-How many of each are there?
+What subunit of the rRNA are they (5S, 16S and 23S)?
+How many of each are there? **Hint: Use a flag when running that allows you to save the output file**

-Download the FASTA results and make a file with just the 16S rRNA gene.
+Open the FASTA results and make a file with just the 16S rRNA genes.
 This is the subunit that is most commonly used for classification.
 You will use an online tool for classifying rRNA.
-Find a tool for doing this in the booklet or online and run it.
+Find a tool for doing this in the booklet and run it. **Hint: Check the "Search and Classify box".
+When the job is complete, press display classification and drag the headers to see the species**

-**Q2** Is the classification entirely consistent (do all the matches agree with each other)?
-Does it have strong bootstrap support (in the case your tool gives bootstrap support)?
+**Q2** Which matches (species) do you get?
+Is the classification entirely consistent (do all the matches agree with each other)?

 Look up information on this genus online.
 Wikipedia might be enough, but look up other websites if you're not convinced.